-A spectacular performance by Ellen Page elevates this disturbing slice of designer shocksploitation into a film that’s impossible to dismiss on principle.
+A spectacular performance by teenage thesp Ellen Page elevates this disturbing slice of designer shocksploitation into a film that’s impossible to dismiss on principle.
 Destined to be called “the castration picture” due to the procedure the female lead spends two-thirds of the film preparing to perform on her male captive, this low-budget but exceedingly accomplished first feature by Brit commercials and video director David Slade stirs deeply conflicted feelings about its characters and the film itself.
 Lions Gate paid $4 million at Sundance for world rights, minus a few territories, and the investment looms as a very good one, as the tense, sleek picture could clean up in Europe and Asia, with the U.S. posing a somewhat chancier but still promising bet.